the16thpythonist/ufotest/docs/installation.rst

 .. code-block:: console

-    $ pip3 install ufotest
+    $ pip3 install --user ufotest

 The executable files for the actual command line interface will *most likely* not be installed into a valid PATH location.
-Instead the executable will be installed to `$HOME/.local/bin`.
+Instead the executable will be installed to :code:`$HOME/.local/bin`.
 So this path has to be added to the PATH variable for the executable to be callable from the console:

 .. code-block:: console

     $ export PATH=$PATH:$HOME/.local/bin

-**NOTE**: This extension of the PATH variable will be lost after a restart of the host machine.
-It is advised to add this line to the bashrc file:
+**IMPORTANT**: This extension of the PATH variable will be lost after a restart of the host machine.
+It is advised to add this line to the bashrc file like so:

 .. code-block:: console